 As a business, coordinate with other companies to help each other out.
 When lockdown lifts, there will be lots of work to share.

 - Some customers may agree to replace canceled one-shot jobs with subscription-based deals.

 Coronavirus gardeners during lockdown on social media

-Professional landscaper during lockdown by MET Jeong ★ under Pixabay license
+Professional landscaper during lockdown (also on social media) by MET Jeong ★ under Pixabay license

 Professionals prepare for heavy duty work by Walter Sturn ★ under Pixabay license

-Gardener working during lockdown (on social media) by Nenad Stojkovic under © CC BY 2.0
+Gardener working during lockdown (also on social media) by Nenad Stojkovic under © CC BY 2.0

-Gardener gloves set down at lockdown (social media) by Tonhon Najarn under Pixabay license
+Gardener gloves set down at lockdown (also on social media) by Tonhon Najarn under Pixabay license